Rumi381/PolyGen/README.md

 #### Parameters

 - **boundary** : str or dict
-    The path to the `mesio` supported mesh file defining the boundary or predefined geometry object provided by `polygen`
+    The path to the `mesio` supported mesh file defining the boundary or predefined geometry object provided by `PolyGen`
 - **N_points** : int
     Number of initial seed points for the Voronoi diagram
 - **points_seed** : int, optional